COVID-19 Updates for Current Students

 What you need to know:

-- All Spring II courses and exams are being conducted virtually.
+- All summer courses and exams are being conducted virtually.

 - Student services are being provided virtually.
 Please call or email the appropriate office for additional information.
 Students no longer have access to the Baltimore and Washington, D.C., campus facilities.

-- International students should consult with their academic advisor if they plan to leave the United States before the end of the Spring II session.
-(See additional information below)
+- International students should consult with their academic advisor if they plan to leave the United States before completing their degree program.

 Students with health concerns

 If you are feeling ill—especially if the below criteria pertain to you—you are asked to call the Student Health and Wellness Center, rather than come in, so that initial guidance can be provided by phone:

 - Symptoms of cough, shortness of breath, and/or fever of 100.4 or higher

 - Travel from an area identified as high-risk for COVID-19